That Moment Just Before the Green Explosion

 Fall Compressed Into One Perfect Day of Photography

 This was exactly what I needed.
 After a difficult summer and fall, I needed a perfect day like this.
-I don’t think I could have picked a better day and a better location as far as fall colors are Read more
+I don’t think I could have picked a better day and a better location as far as fall colors are concerned.
+The yellows and oranges were popping… no, exploding… and the compositions were as plentiful as they were radiant.
+Only downside was the more than gloomy weather, but I’m not sure I would have survived a trifecta of a perfect location, perfect timing, and perfect light.
+It was overwhelming enough as it was.

 Back on My Feet: A First Taste of Fall After the Injury